Planning & Development

 - A completed copy the owner authorization form.
 Please have this filled out, have it notarized, and include a copy of your photo ID and business license, if necessary.
 This form is only necessary if you are not the property owner.
 A copy of the form can be found here.

-Building Inspection offices are closed to the public until further notice.
-However, our staff is in the office and continuing to support critical public services, including conducting inspections, providing information over the phone, and responding to emails.
-For general questions or for urgent matters regarding existing permits and building inspections please email, Lamar Carver, email@example.com or Peggy Pierce, firstname.lastname@example.org.
+Building Inspection offices are open to walk-in customers and by appointment Monday-Friday 8:00 am to 5:00 pm.
+However, our employees are working on a modified schedule and your patience’s is greatly appreciated.
+For general questions or for urgent matters regarding existing permits and building inspections please email, Lamar Carver, firstname.lastname@example.org or Peggy Pierce, email@example.com.

 Reviews for plans previously submitted are temporarily delayed as we establish new procedures in order to move these projects forward.
 Development Review Committee members are currently reviewing existing projects from home and will be communicating with applicants directly.
 For specific questions relating to your project, or questions regarding new projects, please contact Beth Garmon, Development Review Coordinator, at firstname.lastname@example.org.

-Due to office closures, the plat review process has been modified to allow the continued submittal and review of plats.
-Please email the plat to firstname.lastname@example.org along with the completed forms (Online Permit Application and Environmental Health Plat Review Application).
+The plat review process has been modified to allow the continued submittal and review of plats through digital copies as well as hard copies.
+You are welcome to drop hard copies off at the Planning and Development customer service counter on the 3rd floor of the Hall County Government Building or email the plat to email@example.com along with the completed forms (2020 Plat Review Packet).
 The PDF will be reviewed by Planning, Engineering, and Environmental Health.
-After the initial review, comments will be provided to the surveyor indicating what revisions will be necessary in order to approve the plat.
-The surveyor or applicant may then mail at least 3 full-size paper copies of the plat for final approval stamps.
-Plats should include a mailing label for the return of the stamped plats.
-Approved plats may also be emailed to the surveyor as a PDF.
+After the initial review, comments will be provided to the surveyor or provided contact person indicating what revisions will be necessary in order to approve the plat.
+Upon request of hard copies from the Planning Department, the surveyor or applicant may then drop off at least 3 full-size paper copies of the plat for final approval stamps.
+Please note that plats will not be stamped at the time of drop off.

 Special Use, Variance, and Rezoning Requests: